rpz80/cf/README.md

-# Composabe C++ futures (Cf) library
+# Composable futures C++ library (Cf)
-This is an implementation of composable, continuing c++17 like [futures](http://en.cppreference.com/w/cpp/experimental/future).
-I'm done with the most useful/interesting parts as I personally see it.
-Some other, currently not implemented features will come soon I hope, while the rest (like void future/promise specializations) are not likely to ever emerge to life.
+This is an implementation of composable, continuing c++17 like [futures](http://en.cppreference.com/w/cpp/experimental/concurrency#Continuations and other extensions for std::future).
+The most useful/interesting parts, as I personally see them, are ready.
+Some other, currently not implemented features, will come soon I hope, while the rest (like void future/promise specializations, launch policies) are not likely to ever emerge.

 Cf library consists of just one header with no dependencies except c++14 compliant standard library.
+Cf library comes with constantly growing unit test suit written using wonderful [Catch](https://github.com/philsquared/Catch) testing framework.
+These tests may also be used as an a source of examples.

+## Executors
 The most significant Cf difference from standard futures is the Executor concept.
 Executor may be an object of virtually any type which has `post(std::function<void()>)` member function.
 It enables continuations and callables passed to the `cf::async` be executed via separate thread/process/coroutine/etc execution context.
 Cf comes with three executors shipped.
 They are:
 * `cf::sync_executor` - executes callable in place.
 This is just for the generic code convinience.
 * `cf::async_queued_executor` - non blocking async queued executor.
-* `cf::async_thread_pool_executor` - almost same as above, except posted callables may be executed on one of the free worker thread.
+* `cf::async_thread_pool_executor` - almost same as above, except posted callables may be executed on one of the free worker threads.

 ## Cf current state
 |Feature name|Standard library (including c++17)|CF   |Compliance|